 Alternatively, smartphone owners across the board can, and should, choose Upsie

 instead.
-Upsie plans cost as much as two-thirds cheaper than other providers, including manufacturers, retailers, and phone carriers.
+Upsie plans cost less than competitors, including manufacturers, retailers, and phone carriers.
 They cut out the middleman and pass on the savings to their customers.

 packages offer comparable or superior coverage to the protection provided as a part of AppleCare+.
 Much the same is true of warranties for other smartphones and coverage sold by their respective manufacturers, including Samsung, Google, HTC, Huawei, LG, Nokia and Sony.